 • accept an indexed income estimate determined by Centrelink.
 The indexed estimate (or indexed actual income, where applicable) is calculated by indexing the individual's most recent estimate by movement in the average weekly earnings.

-Note: If an individual fails to respond to the NFYA letter, their rate of FTB, or CCS percentage, will be assessed using the indexed estimate amount advised in the letter.
+Note: If an individual fails to respond to the NFYA letter, their rate of FTB, and/or CCS percentage, will be assessed using the indexed estimate amount advised in the letter.
 If an individual chooses to accept the indexed estimate as provided by Centrelink, or if the indexed estimate is applied by default (because the individual fails to respond), a second indexation process may occur when the individual's actual ATI becomes known.
-Centrelink will index the actual ATI (as provided by the ATO) by movements in the average weekly earnings.
-The indexed actual ATI will then be compared to the indexed estimate and the higher amount will be used to determine the individual's rate of payment.
+Centrelink will index the individual and/or their partner's actual ATI (as provided by the ATO) by movements in the average weekly earnings.
+The indexed actual ATI will then be compared to the indexed estimate and the higher amount will be used to determine the individual's FTB rate, and/or CCS percentage.

-Through the NYFA process, an estimate of income is ascertained and used to determine an individual's rate of FTB and/or CCS percentage from the beginning of the new financial year.
-Individuals may also choose to revise their income estimate for the current financial year at this time.
+Through the NYFA process, an estimate of income is ascertained and used to determine an individual's rate of FTB, and/or CCS percentage, from the beginning of the new financial year.
 In addition, CCS individuals are contacted in June and advised of their CCS percentages for the current financial year and the next financial year.

 Act reference: FA(Admin)Act section 20 Determination of rate may be based on estimate, indexed estimate or indexed actual income, section 20A Indexed estimates, section 20B Indexed actual incomes, section 20C Indexed estimates and indexed actual incomes of members of couples, section 31A Variation of instalment entitlement determination to reflect revised adjusted taxable income estimates, section 31C Variation of instalment entitlement determination to reflect indexation of estimate of adjusted taxable income, section 31D Variation of instalment entitlement determination to reflect indexation of adjusted taxable income, section 67DB Determinations when adjusted taxable income is not known, section 67DC Indexed estimates, section 67DD Indexed actual incomes, section 67DE Indexed estimates and indexed actual incomes for members of couples